binance/binance-spot-api-docs/faqs/stp_faq.md

 Different accounts with the same `tradeGroupId` are considered part of the same "trade group".
 Orders submitted by members of a trade group are eligible for STP according to the taker-order's STP mode.

+A user can confirm if their accounts are under the same `tradeGroupId` from the API either from `GET /api/v3/account` (REST API) or `account.status` (Websocket API) for each account.

+The field is also present in the response for `GET /api/v3/preventedMatches` (Rest API) or `myPreventedMatches` (Websocket API).

+If the value is `-1`, then the `tradeGroupId` has not been set for that account, so the STP may only take place between orders of the same account.

 ## What is a Prevented Match?

 When one or more orders are expired due to STP, this creates a prevented match.